 Serial Bonds-The District issues general obligation bonds to provide funds for the acquisition, construction, and renovation of major capital facilities.
 Serial bonds have been issued for governmental activities.
-General obligation bonds are direct obligations and pledge the full faith and credit of the government.
-These bonds generally are issued as serial bonds with equal amounts of principal maturing each year with maturities that range from 8 to 16 years.
+General obligation bonds are direct obligations and pledge the full faith and

 Principal is paid annually, interest is paid semi-annually; these payments are recorded in the General Fund.
-A summary of additions and payments for the year ended June 30, 2022 is shown below:
+A summary of additions and payments for the year ended June 30, 2023 is shown below: